freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 npm ci
 ```

-All of the above needs to be run only the first time you set up the local dev environment.
+All of the above commands only need to be run the first time you set up the local dev environment.

 **Local Build:**